5 Trends in Customer Expectations for Digital Self-Service

 Another example is Delta: if you call them to check on your flight, they identify you using your phone number and provide relevant flight information without requiring any other input from you.
 But the next time you’re shopping online and start a chat, you’re disappointed when the company doesn’t know who you are and instantly provide relevant information.
 You wonder, if Delta can do it, why can’t this website do it?
 Companies need to recognize that customers have liquid expectations, and adopt a broader, more holistic view of how customers interact with the world.

 Raise your hand if you have talked to Siri, Google Now, Cortana, or Alexa today.
 Chances are, most of you have your hands up.
 The virtual assistants on our mobile devices deliver us relevant, personalized, contextualized answers to our questions.
 Consumers are comfortable with these intelligent technologies, and have come to expect similar experiences from the brands with which they interact.
-Customers expect that engaging with the virtual agent on your website will be as easy and relevant as talking to Siri.
+Customer expectations hold that engaging with the virtual agent on your website will be as easy and relevant as talking to Siri.

 These five trends make it clear that customer expectations have become very demanding when it comes to web self-service interactions, and it is important for companies in every industry to improve the digital customer experience if they hope to remain competitive.
 The experts at Astute are ready to help you craft a digital service strategy.
 Request a demo of our solutions to learn more.